mittinatten/freesasa/doc/doxy_main.md

 @subsubsection export-tree Exporting to RSA, JSON and XML

-The tree structure can also be exported to an RSA, JSON or XML file using freesasa_export_tree().
+The tree structure can also be exported to an RSA, JSON or XML file using freesasa_tree_export().
 The RSA format is fixed, but the user can select which levels of the tree to include in JSON and XML.
 The following illustrates how one would generate a tree and export it to XML, including nodes for the whole structure, chains and residues (but